Creating a Rule

 In some cases, you might want to combine conditions.
 For example, you could create a rule to not allocate orders to CouriersPlease if an order's postcode is outside of the range, 2000-2500 AND outside the range, 1000-1500.

-In this case, add multiple conditions within the rule itself.
+In this case, add your conditions connected with 'AND'.

 The rule will only be applied if an order's postcode is outside both ranges.
 Here's what the Rule will look like in Shippit.

 In some cases, you might want to execute an action on two different conditions.
-For example: Do not allocate to eParcel if the deadweight is greater than 25kg OR volumetric weight is greater than 20kg.
+For example: Do not allocate to eParcel if the deadweight is greater than 56kg OR volumetric weight is greater than 60kg OR maximum dimension is greater than 105cm.

-If a new order comes with a deadweight OR volumetric weight that is greater than 25kg, then this rule is applied.
+If a new order comes meeting any ONE of these conditions, then this rule is applied.
 Here's what the Rule will look like in Shippit.

 Create Rules that apply to Multiple Stores